Liber Ero Postdoctoral Research Fellow

 Learn MoreBroadly, I am interested in the factors that shape community structure and function on coral reefs and the internal and external drivers of resilience in these systems to stressors such as climate change and overfishing.

 Learn MoreThe ocean is the world’s largest reservoir of carbon and many marine industries emit greenhouse gases.
 Yet the ocean economy has traditionally been overlooked in both global and national discussions on greenhouse gas emissions and mitigation.
 This oversight, however, is being quickly remedied.
-I am working with a variety of stakeholder groups to develop an approach to get Canada's ocean economy on the path to net zero by 2050.
+I am working with a variety of stakeholder groups to develop guidelines to get Canada's ocean economy on the path to net zero by 2050.

 Read MoreEnjoy this podcast from CREEP that includes an interview of me and my personal experiences with this venomous fish along with options on how to help manage this menace.